-4.1 The Trust Board is responsible for:

-- Evaluating and reviewing this policy to ensure that it does not discriminate against any pupils on the basis of their protected characteristics or backgrounds. - The overall implementation of this policy. - Ensuring that the Trust adopts a tolerant and open-minded policy towards difference. - Ensuring the Trust is inclusive. - Analysing any bullying data to establish patterns and reviewing this policy in light of these - Appointing a safeguarding link Trustee who will work with the Chief Executive Officer (CEO) to ensure the policies and procedures relating to safeguarding, including the prevention of cyberbullying, are managed effectively.
+- 4.1 The Trust Board is responsible for: - Evaluating this policy to ensure that it does not discriminate against any pupils on the basis of their protected characteristics or backgrounds. - Oversight of the overall implementation of this policy. - Ensuring that the Trust adopts a tolerant and open-minded policy towards difference. - Ensuring the Trust is inclusive. - Analysing any bullying data to establish patterns and reviewing this policy in light of these. - Appointing a Safeguarding Link Trustee who will work with the Chief Executive Officer (CEO) and the Director of Safeguarding to ensure the policies and procedures relating to safeguarding, including the prevention of cyberbullying, are managed effectively.